Colinax/Fraggy-Backend-Theme/README.md

 # Changelog

-## v2.3.0 - released on 2020-01-xx
+## v2.3.0 - released on 2020-01-21

- * Fixed - Added Theme changes from WBCE 1.4.1
+ * Added theme-specific changes for WBCE 1.4.1
- * Fixed - Updated Select2 v4.0.12
+ * Updated to Select2 v4.0.12
- * Fixed - Updated Datetimepicker v2.5.20
+ * Updated to Datetimepicker v2.5.20
- * Fixed - Updated Bootstrap Fileselect v2.1.0
+ * Updated to Bootstrap Fileselect v2.1.0
- * Fixed - Updated Bootstrap v4.4.1
+ * Updated to Bootstrap v4.4.1

+ Thanks to [Colinax](https://github.com/Colinax) for his pull request to get the backend theme up to date.

 ## Older versions